QubesOS/qubes-doc/external/configuration-guides/tips-and-tricks.md

 Suppose that you have within a not so trusted environment - for example, a Windows VM - an application that tracks and reports its usage, or you simply want to protect your data.

 Start the Windows TemplateVM (which has no user data), install/upgrade apps; then start Windows AppVM (with data) in offline mode.
-So, if you worry (hypothetically) that your Windows or app updater might want to send your data away, this Qubes OS trick will prevent this.
+So, if you worry (hypothetically) that your Windows or app updater might want to send your data away, this PedOS trick will prevent this.
 This applies also to any TemplateBasedVM relative to its parent TemplateVM, but the privacy risk is especially high in the case of Windows.

 Credit: [Joanna Rutkovska](https://twitter.com/rootkovska/status/832571372085850112)